Trudeau says Canada 'extremely active' in trying to bring Neil Bantleman home

 "There has never been a moment in which a Canadian official has been engaged with an Indonesian official without bringing up this issue."

+The two men were originally sentenced to 10 years in prison.
+Neil Bantleman's conviction was overturned in August 2015 but the Supreme Court reinstated his conviction in February 2016 and added another year to his sentence.

+However, crucial pieces of the evidence used to convict Neil Bantleman were seriously flawed, an investigation by the fifth estate found.

-Guy Bantleman said it was the third time he has spoken with the prime minister about his brother's plight, and this meeting gave him a chance to thank Trudeau for the work that he, Foreign Affairs Minister Chrystia Freeland and the government has done so far.
+Guy Bantleman said Thursday's meeting was the third time he has spoken with the prime minister about his brother's plight.
+It gave him a chance to thank Trudeau for the work that he, Foreign Affairs Minister Chrystia Freeland and the government have done so far.

-"He really is engaged," he said.
+"He really is engaged," Guy Bantleman said.
 "You can see, he really understands the case."

-He said it was good to "hear from him firsthand the government's desire to have this resolved and that they're going to continue to work until it is resolved, which is important."
+He said it was good to hear from Trudeau firsthand about "the government's desire to have this resolved and that they're going to continue to work until it is resolved."

-Guy Bantleman said the family is in touch more than once a day with staff in Global Affairs, and has been encouraged by Canadian officials' commitment to bring up his brother's case at international events like the United Nations General Assembly and the upcoming Asia-Pacific Economic Cooperation summit taking place in Vietnam.
+Guy Bantleman said the family is in touch with staff at Global Affairs Canada more than once a day.
+They have been encouraged by the commitment of Canadian officials to bring up his brother's case at international events such as the United Nations General Assembly and the upcoming Asia-Pacific Economic Cooperation summit in Vietnam, he said.

-"We really think these are crucial opportunities," he said.
-"And really reiterate to the Indonesian authorities how adamant the Canadians are on this case and bringing Neil home.

-Neil Bantleman is still in custody in Indonesia.
-He's 48 years old.

-Crucial pieces of the evidence used to convict Canadian teacher Neil Bantleman of sexually assaulting young boys at a private school in Indonesia are seriously flawed, an investigation by the fifth estate has found.

-He's currently sharing a cell with Tjiong.
-Bantleman was originally sentenced to 10 years in prison.
-His conviction was overturned in August, 2015, but the Supreme Court in February, 2016 reinstated the conviction.
-That court added another year to his sentence.

-His lawyers are continuing to pursue a judicial review, which happens at an administrative level and doesn't involve appearing in person in a courtroom.
+Neil Bantleman's lawyers continue to pursue a judicial review, which happens at an administrative level and doesn't involve a court appearance.

 Guy Bantleman said his brother is doing OK, and the family sends messages as frequently as possible to keep him "focused and positive."